-Asian cuisine, especially Japanese, is all the rage in Washington, with Daikaya being one of the top go-to hotspots.
-Located right next door to another local favorite, Graffiato ), you’ll know you’ve found Daikaya when you spot the enormous steel screen with wavelike cutouts covering the facade.
-The restaurant is an upstairs/downstairs affair—two different places with two separate entrances—but both offering authentic Japanese specialties.
-Downstairs is the ramen noodle house, a 40-seat, sparsely decorated joint that lets you concentrate on slurping up one of four broths, meat-based or vegetable, filled with aged wheat noodles and topped with a bouquet of briefly stir-fried garnishes.
-On the second floor, which you reach via an outside staircase to the left of the ramen house, is the larger izakaya, or Japanese tavern.
-This dimly lit bar and grill’s decorative woodwork and Japanese fabrics lend an exotic feel, which tastes from the menu only amplify.
-You might try grilled avocado with fresh wasabi, crab croquettes, miso cod with pickled carrot, monk fish liver, and finally everyone’s favorite, the seaweed-covered rice balls, whose center holds a kind of sticky rice stew.
-Both upstairs and downstairs are always crowded, always noisy, always a thrill.
+This restaurant is an upstairs/downstairs affair—two different places with two separate entrances—but both offer authentic Japanese specialties.
+Downstairs is the tiny ramen noodle house, serving the city’s best ramen in a 40-seat, sparsely decorated joint that lets you concentrate on slurping up one of five broths, meat-based or vegetable, filled with aged wheat noodles and topped with a bouquet of briefly stir-fried garnishes.
+On the second floor, which you reach via an outside staircase, is the larger izakaya, or Japanese tavern.
+The decorative woodwork and Japanese fabrics in this dimly lit bar and grill lend an exotic feel, which tastes from the menu only amplify.
+You might try grilled avocado with fresh wasabi, crab croquettes, miso salmon with carrot puree, or the pork belly and Brussels sprouts skewer.
+Both upstairs and downstairs are always crowded and noisy.

 Washington, D.C.› Restaurant